Acadia University - Canada

 Our 2 Year Certificate of Applied Science completes the first 2 years of the accredited 4 year Engineering Degree, or the first 23 of the 46 credit Engineering Degree.
 The CAS can be taken on its own or simultaneously with any program of study offered at Acadia including the BASc.

-After completing the CAS at Acadia students are granted automatic acceptance into the 3rd year of the accredited Engineering degree programs at DAL.
+After completing the CAS at Acadia, and requesting a discipline placement, students are granted automatic acceptance into the 3rd year of the accredited Engineering degree programs at DAL.
 The transfer is guaranteed and automatic upon completion of the CAS.
 You can specialize in any of the different discipline choices listed below.

 BASc - Bachelor of Applied Science